Sylph: In literature

-Sylphs are mentioned by that name in the 1668 German novel Simplicius Simplicissimus, though the author seems to have taken them to be water spirits.
+Sylphs are mentioned by that name in the 1668 German novel Simplicius Simplicissimus, though its author Grimmelshausen seems to have taken them to be water spirits.

 The French pseudo-novel Comte de Gabalis (1670) was important in passing sylphs into the literary sphere.
 It appears to have originated the derivative term "sylphid" (French sylphide), which it uses as the feminine counterpart to "sylph".
 While modern scholars consider Comte de Gabalis to have been intended as a satire of occult philosophy, many of its contemporaries considered it to be an earnest exposition of occult lore.
 Its author, Abbé de Montfaucon de Villars, was assassinated on the road in 1673 and one rumor had it that he had been killed by a gang of sylphs for disclosing their secrets.

 One of the best-known discussions of sylphs comes with Alexander Pope.
 In Rape of the Lock (final ed.
 1717), Pope satirizes French Rosicrucian and alchemical writings when he invents a theory to explain the sylph.
 In a parody of heroic poetry and the "dark" and "mysterious" alchemical literature, and in particular the sometimes esoterically Classical heroic poetry of the 18th century in England and France, Pope pretends to have a new alchemy, in which the sylph is the mystically, chemically condensed humors of peevish women.
 In Pope's poem, women who are full of spleen and vanity turn into sylphs when they die because their spirits are too full of dark vapors to ascend to the skies.
 Belinda, the heroine of Pope's poem, is attended by a small army of sylphs, who foster her vanity and guard her beauty.